guotong1988/guotong1988.github.io/research/_posts/2023-12-01-autonomous-learning.md

 #### 2.2 Intent Recognition Module

-This module determines when to start human-to-machine teaching.
+This module determines when and how to start human-to-machine teaching.

 ![table1](/assets/png/auto-learn/table1.png)